 She graduated magna cum laude with a B.A. and M.A. in Psychology from Marist College.
 She received a second M.A. in educational psychology and her doctorate in School and Clinical Psychology from Kean University.

-In her free time, you can find her running after her child and bulldog, trying to do yoga, and enjoying time with family.
+In her free time, you can find her running after her three children and bulldog, trying to do yoga, and enjoying time with family.